gbonacini/securechat/README.md

 This program requires:

 *  libssl1.0-dev
+*  libncurses5-dev

 or equivalent package for your distribution.
 I'm planning an upgrade to 1.1 as soon I have free time.

+On OSX, an installation of openssl from sources third parties packet manager system is required.

 Configuration:
 ==============